art-e-fact/go2-example/nodes/tester/README.md

 ## License

-talker's code are released under the MIT License
+tester's code are released under the MIT License